Actually, we at Genius Loci Travel do not believe in ‘lists’…

 Only the name ‘Tuscany’ already makes people dream about rolling hills, cypress-lined lanes and beautiful vineyards.
 And they are all there!
 But there are very few areas where this quintessential Tuscan landscape is still intact, and did not (yet) collaps under the impact of big tourist buses.
 Some of our favourite hikes here lead through the stunning rolling landscape of San Gimignano.
 Not only the Via Francigena but also several other great walks can be enjoyed here!
 And after the exercise of the day it’s great to know that you can relax on the grounds of your beautiful agriturismo, which blends in perfectly with the landscape.
 Some other stunningly beautiful walks can be done in the Val d’Orcia, which landscape is rightly listed as World Heritage by UNESCO.
 Wandering through the vineyards to a medieval abbey and sleep in a monastery or in the heart of a medieval town is a unique experience.

-The ‘Gran Sasso’ (literally ‘Big Stone’) is central Italy’s highest mountain.
-Its highest peak, the Corno Grande (‘Big Horn’- the highest peak in the Appenines), provides hikers with mesmerizing views of the rocky landscapes of the Parco Nazionale del Gran Sasso e Monti della Laga, one of the three national parks in the Abruzzo, and the Adriatic Sea, a distant glimmer on the horizon, as well as tantalising glimpses of Europe’s southernmost glacier, the Calderone.
+The Abruzzo is the ‘wilderness’ at an hour from Rome.
+Its highest mountain, the ‘Gran Sasso’ (literally ‘Big Stone’) is central Italy’s highest mountain.
+Its highest peak, the Corno Grande, provides hikers with mesmerizing views of the rocky landscapes of the Parco Nazionale del Gran Sasso e Monti della Laga, one of the three national parks in the Abruzzo, and the Adriatic Sea, a distant glimmer on the horizon, as well as tantalising glimpses of Europe’s southernmost glacier, the Calderone.
 But the Gran Sasso only one of the 3 National Parks in the wild Abruzzo Region.
 Therefore, apart from recommending to definitely do the stunning hike from the ‘Campo Imperatore’ – Italy’s ‘Little Tibet’ to the top of the Gran Sasso, we also strongly recommend to do some hikes in the savage Maiella National Park, and in the beautiful Abruzzo National Park, with its well managed trails and charming villages.
 A car is a must to get from one place to another in the Abruzzo, so why not opt for the comfort of a great ‘Drive&Hike‘ tour?
 This way you’ll have the possibility to fully explore the three ‘National Parks of Abruzzo’ – a lot of wilderness at only a very short distance from Rome, and make some stops in the charming towns as well.

 Sicily & its islands